thedirtypanda/thedirtypanda/README.md

 ### 🧠 About Me
 - 💻 10+ years of experience as a full-stack software developer
 - 🧩 Passionate about Domain-Driven Design, Test-Driven Development & Clean Architecture
-- 🦀 Working with Rust, Go, TypeScript & React
+- 🦀 Working with Rust, Python, TypeScript & React
 - 🧵 Combining technical precision with creative craftsmanship

 ## 🏷️ Badges